Frustration free gapless Hamiltonians for Matrix Product States: The thermodynamic limit Hamiltonian via the GNS-representation

-Since, given any element of $S$, only finitely many local Hamiltonians do not anihilate on it, the global uncle Hamiltonian is well defined on $S$.
-If we call $H'_\w$ the representation of this global Hamiltonian acting on $S$, $H'_\omega$ is densely defined on $\bar{S}$.
+Since, given any element of $S$, only finitely many local Hamiltonians $h'_P$ do not anihilate on it, the global uncle Hamiltonian is well defined on $S$, and therefore densely defined on $\bar{S}=\mc H_\w$.
+In the case $H'_P|_S$ is essentially self-adjoint and has a unique self-adjoint extension, there is no other choice for this extension but to be the thermodynamic limit $H'_\w$ we must study.

-For $H'_\w$ to have a unique self-adjoint extension, it suffices to have a dense set of analytic elements in its domain \cite{reedsimon}.
+For $H'_P|_S$ to have a unique self-adjoint extension, it suffices to have a dense set of analytic elements in its domain \cite{reedsimon}.
 A vector $\ket{\varphi}$ is analytic if there exists some $r>0$ such that